JakeMartinResearch/gmac-mo2-24/README.md

-# The role of osmorespiratory compromise in hypoxia tolerance of the purportedly oxyconforming teleost *Galaxias maculatus* (gmac-mo2-24)
+# The role of osmorespiratory compromise in metabolism and hypoxia tolerance of a purportedly oxyconforming teleost (gmac-mo2-24)

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)